 Education: Learning from our patients, partnering with researchers and teaching our trainees are essential for delivering the best care possible and preparing future generations of superb clinicians.

 The evaluation process is generally completed within 1-2 visits.
+Expert, accurate diagnoses are central for guiding optimal care.
 If the patient is seen by one of our trainees, an attending psychiatrist will be involved in that evaluation and usually meets face to face with the patient at the time of the initial visit.
 When the evaluator and patient agree that a course of treatment is indicated, they will then discuss where that treatment will take place.
 Individuals who are relatively well medically will be provided referrals when possible in the community.
 During active phases of psychiatric illness, our clinicians will provide support and treatment until the individual has established their treatment elsewhere.
 A comprehensive consultation note will be sent to the referring provider and will include treatment recommendations when appropriate.

 Following the initial evaluation, patients who will receive care in our clinic will be engaged in a treatment planning process.
-He or she will work with the treatment team to identify the goals of treatment and decide upon how to best achieve those goals.
-The treatment we provide here is evidence-based psychopharmacologic care and psychotherapy.
+They will work with the treatment team to identify the goals of treatment and decide upon how to best achieve those goals.
+The treatment we provide is evidence-based psychopharmacologic care and psychotherapy, with additional modalities incorporated as needed.
 We offer individual and group psychotherapy with an emphasis on skills-based training.
 Examples of this include cognitive and behavioral therapies, mindfulness-based therapy, interpersonal therapy and dialectical behavioral therapy.
 We have limited capacity for long-term psychodynamic-based and supportive psychotherapies within the clinic and will refer to private practitioners for that when clinically indicated.
 We adhere to recovery-based models of care which emphasize achieving ones highest possible level of functioning with the individual assuming an active role in his or her care.
-For more information about our cognitive behavioral therapy please click here.

-As part of our academic mission, we are involved in the training of medical and psychiatry residents and periodically work with trainees from local psychology and social work graduate programs.
-We are a primary site for training residents from the Harvard Longwood Psychiatry Residency Training Program.
-These trainees are a part of our outpatient team, are closely supervised by our attending physicians and will always keep patients apprised of their training status and the name of their attending supervisor.
+As part of our academic mission, we are involved in the training of medical/psychiatry residents and also work with trainees from local psychology and social work graduate programs.
+We are a primary site for training residents from the Brigham/Harvard Psychiatry Residency Training Program.
+These trainees are a part of our outpatient team, are closely supervised by our attending physicians and keep patients apprised of their training status and the name of their attending supervisor.

 For over a century, a leader in patient care, medical education and research, with expertise in virtually every specialty of medicine and surgery.